balram7878/Web-Development-Learning/Backend/readme.md

 - Monolithic architecture means your entire application build as a single unit.
 All features- UI, authentication, payment, database access - are bundles together in one codebase, one deployable unit.
 - Microservices means breaks down your application into small, independent services, where each service is responsible for one functionality.

-- API is interface b/w two systems that allow to communicate with each other.
+- APIs provide a interface b/w a client and a server that allow to communicate with each other to exchange data.
 - API are set of rules that enable communication b/w two different software components with each other.

 ---